-The insurer may share data processing systems with affiliates or other companies.
-The receiver should ascertain to what extent the system will be available and whether confidentiality will be compromised.
+The insurer may share data processing systems with affiliates or other companies, or have its data is hosted and handled by a third party The receiver should ascertain to what extent the system will be available and whether confidentiality will be compromised.
 The legal issues arising with shared systems should be carefully considered.
-In the event that the receiver determines that a shared system is not adequate for the receivership’s needs, a plan will need to be developed to migrate the insurance company data to another system under the control of the receiver.
+In the event that the receiver determines that a shared system is not adequate for the receivership’s needs, a plan will need to be developed to migrate the insurance company data to another system or dedicated cloud under the control of the receiver or a host company that is independently contracted with the receiver.
 The receiver may wish to retain an independent consultant to assist with the migration.
+See also Section III.G. below regarding segregating commingled records and data.
 See Chapter 9, Section VII for discussion of legal issues relating to information systems and data processing.